anthonydiiorio/Blog/content/posts/2021-toyota-corolla/index.md

 The steering wheel is very light and doesn't give much feedback.

 The 139 horsepower, 1.8 liter NPC engine is smooth.
 It's not fast by any means, but adequate for commuting.
-It's not a race car.
+It's not a sports car.
 I think they increased the power output on the new model.

 Visibility is good.
 The rear view camera has the same quality as a 2000s camcorder.